whiskyechobravo/kerko/README.md

   limit).
 * `KERKO_FACET_COLLAPSING`: Allow collapsible facets.
 Defaults to `False`.
 * `KERKO_FULLTEXT_SEARCH`: Allow full-text search of PDF attachments.
 Defaults to `True`.
-To get consistent results, see **Ensuring full-text indexing of your attachments in Zotero** below.
-Caution: If you have thousands of attachments, this feature can significantly slow down the process of synchronizing data from zotero.org, due to Kerko performing a large number of Zotero API requests (hopefully we'll fix this in the future).
+To get consistent results, see [Ensuring full-text indexing of your attachments in Zotero](#ensuring-full-text-indexing-of-your-attachments-in-zotero).
+Caution:
+  If you have thousands of attachments, this feature can significantly slow down the process of synchronizing data from zotero.org, due to Kerko performing a large number of Zotero API requests (hopefully we'll fix this in the future).
 * `KERKO_PAGE_LEN`: The number of search results per page.
 Defaults to `20`.
 * `KERKO_PAGER_LINKS`: Number of pages to show in the pager (not counting the current page).
 Defaults to `4`.